 top of page

-Every animal has a unique personality and disposition.
+Every animal is unique.
 Each needs to be cared for differently.

 I tailor my services to meet pets' individual needs as well as those of their owners.

-Whether you have a young animal, or an older one (or one who thinks they're still young but should be careful ), a dog with separation anxiety, a true couch potato, a kitten who likes to climb up curtains,
+Whether you have a young animal, or an older one, a dog with separation anxiety, a couch potato, a kitten who likes to climb up curtains,

-a happy faucet drinker, a curious cockatiel, or a bossy pony--- ponies do need to be bossy at times --, with me, you will have a knowledgeable person who can assess your pets' needs and serve them accordingly.
-If you want experienced trustworthy and loving care, you can count on Littlefield Animal Care to serve your pet--horse, dog, pony, cat, kitten, mouse, rat, goat, ferret, chicken, fish, bunny rabbit, lizard, Guinea pig, chinchilla, parakeet and all else -- with love, respect, humor and compassion.
+a happy faucet drinker, a curious cockatiel, or a happily bossy pony--- , with me, you will have a knowledgeable person who will follow your directions to the letter, and is also able to assess your pets' needs in the moment and serve them accordingly.
+If you want experienced trustworthy and loving care, you can count on me--Mary Littlefield-- to serve your pet--horse, dog, pony, cat, kitten, mouse, rat, goat, ferret, chicken, fish, bunny rabbit, lizard, Guinea pig, chinchilla, parakeet and all else -- with love, respect, thoughtfulness, humor and compassion.

 8082E6C7-1A3C-43B6-A0EB-E8A81F87B20F.JPG